rukkyowd/blackjack/README.md

 ## Credits
 - Developed using the `pygame` library.
-- Card and chip images sourced from [OpenGameArt](https://opengameart.org/) (or other sources, if applicable).
+- Card and chip images sourced from [OpenGameArt](https://opengameart.org/).

 ## License
 This project is open-source and available under the MIT License.
 Feel free to modify and distribute it as needed.